 ® Synchronization

 This is Suzuki's factory manometer tool from the 1980s.
 Cool, huh?
-Nice unit, now very hard to find.
+Nice unit, compact, and highly sought after today.
+But very hard to find and not the most accurate tool.

 The goal of carburetor synchronization